-Transparency Practices for Empirical Social Science Research (Berkeley, CA)
+Transparency and Reproducibility Methods for Social Science Research (Berkeley, CA)

 - Maya Petersen, University of California at Berkeley

 Research norms are changing faster than ever before.
 Repeated cases of scientific dishonesty, mistakes in data analysis, irreproducible findings, and publication bias in the literature, have prompted an impressive number of methodological, statistical, and technological innovations.
 There is a growing quantity of services and resources to archive and share data, report methods used to generate results, pre-register study plans, enable reproducibility of findings, as well as software tools to support transparent and collaborative workflows.

 Sponsored by the Berkeley Initiative for Transparency in the Social Sciences, this workshop will provide participants with an overview of cutting-edge mechanisms for open and rigorous social science.
 The curriculum has been revamped and condensed compared to the 2014 edition, with sharper and more intense sessions, taught by academic leaders in the transparency movement.
 There will also be more space for collaborative work and hands-on skill building.
 Here is a non-exhaustive list of topics to be covered at the institute: